 As noted above, after receiving feedback from the Historic District Commission, Mr. Teel started developing renovation plans for his property located at 485 College Avenue.
 During the planning process, he decided to increase the depth of his property by adjusting the rear property line between 490 Elm Avenue and 485 College Avenue.
-Even though Mr. Teel owned both lots, he had to ensure that both lots carried the same zoning district designation to proceed with the lot line adjustment request through the City.
+Even though Mr. Teel owned both lots, in order to proceed with the lot line adjustment request through the City both lots were required to carry the same zoning district designation.
 In June of 2023, Mr. Teel successfully rezoned the property at 485 College Avenue from R-3, Multi-Family Dwelling District, to R-1, Single Family Dwelling District.
-Several months later, the lot line adjustment was successfully processed.
+Several months later, the lot line adjustment was processed.

-With the rezoning request and lot line adjustment complete, Mr. Teel is now returning to the Historic District Commission with desired proposed alterations for the following proposed work:

-the installation of metal and wrought iron fencing around the perimeter of the yard, façade modifications to the house and the accessory structure, replacement of existing metal windows with metal windows for both the house and the accessory structure, the addition of a sunroom to the rear of the house, the reconfiguration of the driveway, the installation of a swimming pool, and the addition of private walkways.
+With the rezoning request and lot line adjustment complete, Mr. Teel is now returning to the Historic District Commission with desired proposed alterations for the following proposed work: the installation of metal and wrought iron fencing around the perimeter of the yard, façade modifications to the house and the accessory structure, replacement of existing metal windows with metal windows for both the house and the accessory structure, the addition of a sunroom to the rear of the house, the reconfiguration of the driveway, the installation of a swimming pool, and the addition of private walkways.